1petru/TimeToKill/README.md

 ## Customization
 To edit the update interval, change the `checkInterval` value (in seconds).
 To edit the position, change `X_Offset` and `Y_offset`.
-No SavedVariables because I'm lazy !!!!!
+No SavedVariables because I'm lazy !!!!! fuck you